sttyerase/Great-Recipes/TexMex/DBsTacoRojoSauce.md

 Process the sauce in a water bath canner for at least 10 minutes.
 Remove jars and allow to cool slowly.

+Makes approx. 6 - 8 pints of sauce.